-"The time and budget we saved during this pre-edit phase was massive"
+"The time and budget we saved during this pre-edit phase was massive."

-World's Toughest Trucker pitted eight of the world's most talented truck drivers against each other in some of the harshest places on Earth, but it was also one of Aframe's toughest projects due to the sheer amount and variety of footage produced.
-Dragonfly's production team were concerned about transcode, handling the massive amount of media and making the footage discoverable when they needed to organise the rushes.
+‘World's Toughest Trucker’ pitted eight of the world's most talented truck drivers against each other in some of the harshest places on Earth.
+But it also proved to be one of the toughest productions for Dragonfly due to the sheer amount and variety of footage they captured.

 “The ability for the production team to start working on the footage right away was amazing because we could start organising the footage as it was ingested at Aframe's ingest point in London.
 Once this footage has been combined with the logging, we could find everything we needed in an instant.
 The time and budget we saved during this pre-edit phase was massive.”
 Janet Smyth, Head of Production at Dragonfly for ‘World’s Toughest Trucker’.